dylanjustice/AndcultureCode/ONION-ARCHITECTURE.md

 ## Introduction

 At andculture our recommended backend application architecture is Clean Architecture.
-For C# that comes in the form of Onion Architecture, in Ruby that is Hexagonal Architecture.
 The clean architecure seeks to clearly separate concerns to prevent tightly coupled code.

 ## Resources